jdinh8124/Vines-Memory-Match-Game/README.md

 - For this repository to your github
 - Clone this repository on to your computer
 - Open the index.html file in your browser
+- Enjoy reliving the old days of the vine culture!

 ## Live Demo
 ![Vines Memory Match Game](demo.gif)